David J. Gingery

-David J. Gingery (/ˈɡɪŋɡəri/; December 19, 1932 – May 3, 2004) was an inventor, writer, and machinist, best known for his series of books on how to build machine tools.
+David J. Gingery (/ˈɡɪŋɡəri/; December 19, 1932 – May 3, 2004) was an American inventor, writer, and machinist, best known for his series of books on how to build machine tools.

 Gingery is most famous for his Build Your Own Metal Working Shop From Scrap series, which details how to build a reasonably complete machine shop at low cost, often from scrap metal and other items.
 The hobbyist starts by constructing a small foundry capable of melting silicon-aluminum and zinc alloys from recycled automotive parts.
 Then green sand castings are used to make a metal lathe.
 The lathe is the first machine built since it can be used to help build itself.
 The lathe and foundry are then used to make more complicated machine tools.

 The books in the series are, in the suggested sequence of construction: